CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexNodeConfigPolicy.md

 `func (o *HyperflexNodeConfigPolicy) UnsetHxdpIpRange()`

 UnsetHxdpIpRange ensures that no value is present for HxdpIpRange, not even an explicit nil
+### GetHypervisorControlIpRange

+`func (o *HyperflexNodeConfigPolicy) GetHypervisorControlIpRange() HyperflexIpAddrRange`

+GetHypervisorControlIpRange returns the HypervisorControlIpRange field if non-nil, zero value otherwise.

+### GetHypervisorControlIpRangeOk

+`func (o *HyperflexNodeConfigPolicy) GetHypervisorControlIpRangeOk() (*HyperflexIpAddrRange, bool)`

+GetHypervisorControlIpRangeOk returns a tuple with the HypervisorControlIpRange field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHypervisorControlIpRange

+`func (o *HyperflexNodeConfigPolicy) SetHypervisorControlIpRange(v HyperflexIpAddrRange)`

+SetHypervisorControlIpRange sets HypervisorControlIpRange field to given value.

+### HasHypervisorControlIpRange

+`func (o *HyperflexNodeConfigPolicy) HasHypervisorControlIpRange() bool`

+HasHypervisorControlIpRange returns a boolean if a field has been set.

+### SetHypervisorControlIpRangeNil

+`func (o *HyperflexNodeConfigPolicy) SetHypervisorControlIpRangeNil(b bool)`

+ SetHypervisorControlIpRangeNil sets the value for HypervisorControlIpRange to be an explicit nil

+### UnsetHypervisorControlIpRange
+`func (o *HyperflexNodeConfigPolicy) UnsetHypervisorControlIpRange()`

+UnsetHypervisorControlIpRange ensures that no value is present for HypervisorControlIpRange, not even an explicit nil
 ### GetMgmtIpRange

 `func (o *HyperflexNodeConfigPolicy) GetMgmtIpRange() HyperflexIpAddrRange`